-Paulette has been involved with the community and voluntary sectors since 1983: working for Community and the Public Transport sectors, as well as a Volunteer Director for: Merseyside Network for Change, Ariel Trust and Waterloo Community Association.
+Paulette has been involved with the community and voluntary sectors since 1983: working for Community and the Public Transport sectors, as well as a Volunteer Director for: Merseyside Network for Change and Waterloo Community Association.
 Paulette has extensive experience working with diverse communities, developing access to broadcasting for a wide range of people on Merseyside, Youth Offending Panels and managing a community building.

 Paulette has worked in transport and the environment for over 25 years, in both community and public sectors covering a wide range of issues including: Community regeneration, outreach and engagement, community and public transport, access and equality issues and European/ National projects.

-Recently elected as a councillor for Sefton Council Ford Ward Paulette is deeply committed to engaging with residents groups to ensure they understand how democracy local government system function.
+Paulette has served as a councillor for Sefton Council Ford Ward since 2012 and is deeply committed to engaging with residents groups to ensure they understand how democracy and the local government system function.